 The Need for a First Responder Drug Rehab

-Mental health disorders and substance abuse problems are deeply connected.
-Nearly half of all people who experience addiction or a substance abuse disorder also develop a mental health disorder within their lifetime.
+Mental health disorders and substance use problems are deeply connected.
+Nearly half of all people who experience addiction or a substance use disorder will also struggle with a mental health disorder within their lifetime.
 Complicating matters, certain mental health disorders are more common among certain populations.
-For example, working in dangerous fields, such as law enforcement or the military, increases your risk of developing post traumatic stress disorder (PTSD).
+For example, working in dangerous fields, such as law enforcement or the military, increases your risk of developing post-traumatic stress disorder (PTSD).

-Those that work in violent, scary or high-stress fields are more likely to experience both mental health and substance abuse problems.
+Those who work in violent, dangerous, or high-stress fields are more likely to experience mental health and substance use problems.
 First responders are more likely to deal with stress and witness or experience potentially traumatic events.
-This leads to not only a higher prevalence of mental health issues among first responders but also a higher potential for substance abuse issues.
-Which is why many will then need an addiction counseling program in San Antonio TX.
+This leads to not only a higher prevalence of mental health issues among first responders but also a higher potential for substance use issues.

-Addiction is when you develop a physical or psychological drug or alcohol dependency.
+Addiction involves a physical or psychological drug or alcohol dependency.
 You experience a compulsive need to use drugs or alcohol.
 Having a desire to quit or regularly dealing with negative consequences is rarely enough to stop without help.
 Physical dependency causes physical withdrawal symptoms, which can become severe enough to warrant hospitalization.

 When you become addicted to drugs or alcohol, your brain chemistry is significantly impacted.
 Your brain begins rewarding your drug or alcohol use with excessive amounts of neurotransmitters.
 When the effects wear off, you lack pleasurable neurotransmitters and experience intense cravings.
-Eventually, your brain can become completely dependent on drugs and alcohol to release neurotransmitters, resulting in depression and anxiety when you don’t use.
+Eventually, your brain can become completely dependent on drugs and alcohol to release neurotransmitters, resulting in depression and anxiety when you don’t drink or use drugs.

 Sings and symptoms of drug or alcohol dependency include: